 The Ombudsperson works closely with students in conflict situations and recommends possible solutions or steps to take toward solutions.
 The Ombudsperson is an impartial and trustworthy source that helps students think about and exercise their voice and rights.
 This person also educates students on UIC and SPH policies and procedures, and directs them to the appropriate resource regarding faculty, staff, and students.
-For grievance resolution, students may contact Dr. Lisa Brosseau, Ombudsperson for SPH here.

-Advisement\
+Advisement

-\DrPH students should refer to the DrPH Student Handbook for discussion of advisement.
+DrPH students should refer to the DrPH Student Handbook for discussion of advisement.